cssr-tools/pyopmnearwell/docs/_sources/introduction.rst.txt

 .. code-block:: bash

-    pyopmnearwell -i input.txt -o output -p ecl -c compare
+    pyopmnearwell -i input.txt -o output -p ecl -c compare -m co2store

 where

 - \-i, \-input: The base name of the :doc:`configuration file <./configuration_file>` ('input.txt' by default).
 - \-o, \-output: The base name of the :doc:`output folder <./output_folder>` ('output' by default).
-- \-p, \-plotting: Using the 'ecl' or 'opm' python package to generate the figures ('ecl' by default).
+- \-p, \-plotting: Using the 'ecl' or 'opm' Python package to generate the figures ('ecl' by default, '' to skip the plotting).
-- \-c, \-compare: Compare the results from different output folders ('' (write any name to actiate) by default).
+- \-c, \-compare: Compare the results from different output folders (write any name to actiate, '' by default).
+- \-m, \-model: Simulated model (5th row in the configuration file).
+This is used for the plotting compare method (it gets overwritten by the configuration file) ('co2store' by default).

 Installation
 ------------